dalaing/behaviors-and-events/blog/drafts/echo.md

   in
     Inputs eOpen eMessage eHelp eQuit eUnknownCommand
 ```
-(and clean it up a little as we go).

 At the moment we won't be able to go quite as far with the outputs.